fernnbr/fernnbr/README.md

 💼 I'm the founder & CEO @ Stardust Zone, working for neurodivergent inclusion and prosperity amongst societies

-📚 Also I'm studying Software Engineering @ École 42, in adition to my Public and Private management background
+📚 Also I'm studying Software Engineering @ École 42, in addition to my Public and Private management background

 🔍 Currently I'm exploring DevOps | A.I. for Good | Software Archtecture and working in Deeptech and CivicTech projects